James R. Doolittle: Senator

 Until the 1850 repeal of the Missouri Compromise, Doolittle was a Democrat.
-He left the party and was elected and then re-elected to the Senate as a Republican in 1857 and 1863, respectively.
-He was a delegate to the Peace Conference of 1861 in Washington, DC.
+He left the party and was elected and then elected to the Senate as a Republican in 1857 and 1863, respectively.
+He was a delegate to the Peace Conference of 1861 in Washington, D.C.

 While senator, Doolittle was the Chairman of the Committee on Indian Affairs.
 Along with his colleague, Jacob Collamer of Vermont, Doolittle represented the minority view for the Mason Report (June 1860), which was prepared by the Senate committee to investigate John Brown's raid on Harper's Ferry in October 1859.
 He also proposed a constitutional amendment to ban secession.

 During the Civil War, Doolittle supported many of Lincoln's policies, and he was active in representing Wisconsin's interests on Capitol Hill.
-During the summer recess of 1865, he visited the Natives west of the Mississippi River as chairman of the Joint Special Committee on Conditions of Indian Tribes, which was charged with an inquiry into the condition of the Native tribes and their treatment by the US civil and military authorities.
+During the summer recess of 1865, he visited the Natives west of the Mississippi River as chairman of the Joint Special Committee on Conditions of Indian Tribes, which was charged with an inquiry into the condition of the Native tribes and their treatment by the U.S. civil and military authorities.
 In the West, the committee split into subcommittees, which considered different regions with Doolittle participating in the inquiry into Native affairs in Kansas, the Indian Territory, and Colorado.

 The report of the committee, The Condition of the Tribes, was issued on January 26, 1867.
 Doolittle was accused by The New York Times in 1872, while he was under consideration for appointment as Secretary of the Interior in the projected "reform cabinet" by Democratic presidential candidate Horace Greeley, of suppressing the report, as it contained information exposing the Native ring of fraudulent suppliers of goods to the Native tribes under treaty obligations.
 The Times alleged that the report was printed only after the Cincinnati Gazette obtained a copy of it.

 Doolittle took a prominent part in the debate on the various war and reconstruction measures, upholding the federal government but always insisting that the seceding states had never ceased to be a part of the Union.
 He strongly opposed the Fifteenth Amendment and believed that each state should determine questions of suffrage for itself.

 Later life

-After he left Congress, he ran for Governor of Wisconsin in 1871 as a Democrat.
+After he left the Senate, he ran for Governor of Wisconsin in 1871 as a Democrat.
 After he lost, he retired from politics.

-Doolittle returned to the Midwest and became a lawyer in Chicago, Illinois while he maintained his residence in Racine.
+Doolittle returned to the Midwest and became a lawyer in Chicago, Illinois, while he maintained his residence in Racine.
 He served for a year as the acting president of the Old University of Chicago, and he spent many years on its staff as a professor in the law school as well as serving on the Board of Trustees.

 He was president of the National Union Convention of 1866 in Philadelphia and also of the 1872 Democratic National Convention in Baltimore, which adopted the nomination of Horace Greeley.
 He died of Bright's disease in Edgewood, Rhode Island in 1897, and was interred in Mound Cemetery in Racine, Wisconsin.